AdaCore/ada-spark-rfcs/README.rst

 language.
 There are several questions that need to be discussed for any new
 feature:

+- What problem does the proposed change address?

-- Whether a change is desirable or not
+- Is it a desirable change or not?

-- How it interacts with other features
+- How does it interact with other features?

-- What purpose does it serve with regards to the general philosophy of the language
+- Does it fit the general philosophy of the language?

 It follows that a possible first step before creating an RFC is to create an issue to informally discuss the feature, and gather different levels of